-Swell-paper produced by various companies (such as Tangible Magic Paper, ZyTex, Flexi-Paper and Matsumoto) are all suitable for tactile graphics.
-Each brand has slightly different properties in terms of the required temperature and duration of heating.
-It takes some experience to find the optimal settings for the particular paper that you are using, so make sure do some thorough tests to find out which combination of temperature and heating time works best.
+Swellpaper produced by various companies have slightly different properties in terms of the required temperature and duration of the temperature exposure.
+It takes some experience to find the optimal settings for the particular paper that you are using.

-Depending on the oven temperature, the braille dots might raise either too much or not sufficiently, making them no longer distinguishable as individual braille dots.
-To compensate for this effect, the diameter of the dots can be adjusted by choosing 'Text label presentation: on print' from the Settings menu and increasing or decreasing the size of braille dots.
+Depending on the oven temperature, the braille dots might not raise enough or they will be raised too much so they are no longer distinguishable as individual dots.
+To compensate for this effect, the diameter of the dots can be adjusted by choosing 'Text label presentation on print' from the Settings menu and increasing or decreasing the size of braille dots.

-Printing text combining visual font with braille
+Printing text combining normal font and braille

-The normal font (visual characters) of braille labels can be printed in a lighter colour.
-To avoid the text being raised when heated in the oven, make sure to select a colour other than black in 'Text label presentation: on print' as the 'Text colour on print'.
-For example, a green or blue works well for visual readability.
+The normal font (visual characters) of braille labels can be printed in a lighter colour that will not raise.
+Make sure to select another colour than black in 'Text label presentation on print' to avoid the text being raised.

-12.06 Printing multiple designs; booklet
+11.03 Printing multiple designs; booklet